bengler/norx/readme.md

 * Tilestache
 * Elastic Search

+### Applications
+* A demo Leaflet node app (Norx Leaflet)

 ## Installation

-When built from scratch, the built machine expands itself with code from the following reposetories from Bengler (github.com/bengler):

-* norx_data (seeding data from Statens Kartverk)
-* norx_services (TileStache and Elastic Search index for places)
-* norx_leaflet (A simple demo app run locally to confirm that the installation went OK)

 ### Prerequisites
 * Optional: If on Mac, install Homebrew (http://brew.sh/)
 * Download and install VirtualBox (www.virtualbox.org).

 If you don't want to install NORX to the default Virtual Box's image folder, make sure you set another default location for the VMs in VirtualBox's preferences.

-This VM will grow pretty huge when it's completely built from scratch, so have at least 70 GB of free disk space before proceeding!
+Having your virtualboxes on a USB3 SD disk is neat.

-* Install vagrant, puppet and puppet-line (puppet style checker) gems:
+* Install vagrant, puppet and puppet-lint (puppet style checker) Ruby gems:
    ``sudo gem install vagrant puppet puppet-lint vagrant-vbguest --no-ri --no-rdoc``

 ### Install the VM